UniExeterRSE/intro-version-control/_episodes/07_recording_changes.md

 >     </tr>
 >   </table>

-> ### Previewing in VS Code
->
-> If you're using VS Code as your text editor, you can preview a rendered Markdown
-> document by opening the Command Palette (_View_ > _Command Palette..._),
-> searching for _Markdown: Open Preview_ and selecting this command.
-There's also
-> and option to open the preview side-by-side with the Markdown source document,
-> which is useful when editing.

 After adding the above text to `Git-cheatsheet.md` file and saving our changes, we now tell Git to start tracking changes to this file by using the `add`
 command: